Nicole Kidman Shares Rare Update On Adopted Children Connor and Bella Cruise In New ‘Vanity Fair’ Interview

 — JustJared.com (@JustJared) November 8, 2018

-Both Connor and Bella are members of the Church of Scientology and last month, The Inquisitr shared that Bella got candid about her role in the church and how she got into it, like her famous father.
+Both Connor and Bella are members of the Church of Scientology, and last month, The Inquisitr shared that Bella got candid about her role in the church.
+Bella spoke out on the subject of how she got into Scientology, much like her famous father.
 As the 26-year-old explains, her auditor training made her want to follow in her father’s footsteps and become a Scientologist.

 “We all need to do this.
 It’s hard work.
-It’s a lot of effort. … This is a gift to yourself and so many others.
+It’s a lot of effort… This is a gift to yourself and so many others.
 It doesn’t matter if you aren’t going to be an auditor or aren’t going to join staff.
 If you are going to make it as a being for the long run you NEED this,” she wrote.
 “That’s the truth.
 You won’t stay Clear or [the spiritual state of being Operating Thetan] without it.”

 Isabella and Connor Cruise are all grown up and living quiet lives. https://t.co/Z3UUJNg7zo